4 Simple linear regression

 is the general form of the equation to generate values of Y given values of X. In the context of simple linear regression, the function f(X) in is

-where μY|X is the mean value of Y at a particular value of X. The error terms ϵ from are normally distributed with a mean of 0 and variance σϵ2, represented as N(0,σϵ2).
-The full specification of the simple linear regression model is shown in .
-This may look familiar, as the function was originally presented in ; here we have completed the specification of the simple linear regression model with the inclusion of the distribution of the error terms.
-It is written in terms of an individual observation with response yi, predictor xi, and error ϵi.
+where μY|X is the mean value of Y at a particular value of X, and β0 and β1 are the model coefficients.
+The error terms ϵ from are normally distributed with a mean of 0 and variance σϵ2, represented as N(0,σϵ2) (more on this in .
+The specification of the simple linear regression model written in terms of individual observations (xi,yi) is

 What is the population in the movie scores analysis?
 What is the sample?
+Recall the definition of population and sample in .

 4.3.2 Evaluating whether SLR is appropriate